 10. Unicomp Ultra Classic Model M Black Buckling Spring 104 Key USB Keyboard

-With its black, white, and gray color scheme and traditional print key caps, the Unicomp Ultra Classic is a keyboard that's designed with the demands of retro style enthusiasts in mind.
+With its black, white, and gray color scheme and traditional print keycaps, the Unicomp Ultra Classic is a keyboard designed with the demands of retro-style enthusiasts in mind.
 The aesthetics here may look a little threadbare to some, but a certain breed of gamer and coder will really appreciate the look.

-The Ultra Classic uses a buckling spring "Model M" format that was first designed by Microsoft in the 1980s and still seems modern in terms of how effective it is.
+The Ultra Classic uses a buckling spring "Model M" format that was first designed by Microsoft in the 1980s and still seems modern in terms of its effectiveness.
 It may not be the most modern keyboard, but it's a reliable standard that continues to rank among the best models.

 Keyboard Buyer’s Guide

 Defining the “best keyboard” is a tricky proposition.
-After all, the features that make the best gaming keyboard is going to be different than what you’d like for in the best keyboard for the office.
-We’ve picked the best keyboards on our list with that in mind, and we’ll treat the guide the same, by providing you with more specific information about what features will be most important depending on your needs.
+After all, the features that make for the best gaming keyboard are likely going to be different than what you’d look for in the best keyboard for the office.
+We’ve selected the best keyboards on our list with that in mind, and we’ll treat the guide the same by providing you with more specific information about what features will be most important depending on your needs.

 Unlike mechanical keyboards, membrane keyboards make use of circuits rather than physical switches.
 You’ll have no trouble finding one, and they tend to be much cheaper than a mechanical keyboard.
 The key caps on a mechanical keyboard tend to be a bit mushier to the touch, but you should be used to it if you’ve ever used standard keyboards before.
 Many come with a wrist rest for better ergonomics.

-There was a time when a wireless keyboard was anathema with keyboard gaming.
-That’s because of increased input lag: the time it takes for the signal you type on your keyboard to reach your computer.
-But wireless keyboard technology has improved over the years, and all but the most top of the line players usually won’t notice the lag on a wireless keyboard.
+There was a time when a wireless keyboard was excluded from keyboard gaming.
+That’s because of increased input lag; the time it takes for the signal you type on your keyboard to reach your computer.
+But wireless keyboard technology has improved over the years, and all but the most professional players usually won’t notice the lag on a wireless keyboard.
 The two big disadvantages here are the fact that wireless keyboards cost more and require you to keep an eye on the battery life.
 Fortunately, battery life is somewhat mitigated by the fact that most wireless keyboards use a rechargeable battery.

 Special Use Keys

-- Macros are mostly used for gaming but can be a huge boon for office productivity too.
-With a macro, you can assign complex functions from software and games to a single key.
+- Macros are mostly used for gaming but can be a huge boon for office productivity, too.
+With a macro, you can assign complex functions for various software and games to a single key.

 - Media controls are a typical inclusion on keyboards.
-Computer media controls typically include one-touch functions for adjusting your volume, turning mute on and off, and fast forwarding and rewinding functions but may include more complex functions like accessing your email with a single touch.
+Computer media controls typically include one-touch functions for adjusting your volume, turning mute on and off, and fast-forwarding and rewinding media, but may also include more complex functions like accessing your email with a single button press.

-- Some models will remove the number pad bank If you work in a number heavy field like accounting, this could be a disadvantage, but most users should be fine with the numbers at the top of the keyboard.
-That removal can serve as a huge advantage, because it results in a more portable model.
+- Some models will remove the number pad.
+This may be a disadvantage if you work in a number-heavy field, but most users should be fine with the numbers at the top of the keyboard.
+The removal of the number pad can serve as a huge advantage, resulting in an overall more portable model.

-Ergonomics are all about comfort, and while many manufacturers will just slap a wrist rest on their keyboards and call it ergonomic, a lot of manufacturers go a lot deeper.
-Most effectively, these keyboards will use a split design.
-With everything split into separate key banks, you can find a more natural way to relax your hand, and many also make use of varying slopes to create a more convenient experience.
+Ergonomics are all about comfort, and while many manufacturers will just slap a wrist rest on their keyboards and call it ergonomic, a lot of manufacturers go a lot further.
+Most effective among these are keyboards which use a split design.
+With everything split into separate key banks, you can find a more natural way to relax your hands, and many models also make use of varying slopes to create a more convenient experience.

 Lighting is primarily a feature preferred by gamers.
-Manufacturers like Razer make it a high priority and allow millions of different options.
-But lighting has a practical purpose too.
-Some business users invest in a model with lighting so that they can see more easily in darker offices or while working in bed.
+Manufacturers like Razer make it a high priority and allow for millions of different customization options.
+But lighting has a practical purpose, too.
+Some business users invest in a model with lighting so that they can more easily see their keys in darker offices or while working in bed.
 Serious gamers looking for a sense of style in particular should pursue models that offer RGB lighting and compatible software for creating custom lighting configurations.

 Frequently Asked Questions